arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -ResourceGroupName 'my-resource-group' `
 -Name 'my-integration-account' `
 -PartnersFolder "C:\Partners"
-# Uploading partner 'MyFirstPartner.json' into the Azure Integration Account 'my-integration-account'
 # Partner 'MyFirstPartner.json' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading partner 'MySecondPartner.json' into the Azure Integration Account 'my-integration-account'
 # Partner 'MySecondPartner.json' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading *all partners* located in a specific folder into an Integration Account and set add a prefix to the name of the partners.